-On the way we met 4 Land Rover Discoveries with Polish license plates – Podróże 4×4
+On the way we met 4 Land Rover Discoveries with Polish license plates – Podróże 4x4

 The evening in Ushguli is probably the most beautiful time of the day.
 The cold air comes down from the mountains when night falls.
 The towers, the houses and the barns hide the village in their shadows.
 There are some empty meadows around the village and we chose one next to the river where a dirt road leads up to the glaciers for our campsite.

 Now I should probably say a couple of words about Ushguli and Svanetia and why this place was so special and attractive to us.
-Situated on the Great Caucasian Range the village used to be cut off from the rest of the world for 7 months a year till the 1930th.
+First of all Ushguli is the highest village of Europe.
+Situated on the Great Caucasian Range, the village used to be cut off from the rest of the world for 7 months a year till the 1930th.
 Due to the absence of roads and the difficult access, Svanetia managed to preserve a lot of its historic cultural artefacts – like icons dating to 9-12th centuries, old Bibles and a big part of its cultural tradition.
 And then it is so incredibly beautiful.

 You may read more about Svanetia in National Geographic.
 There is a good documentary about the old Svanetia – “Salt for Svanetia” (1930) by Michail Kalatozov, a Georgian born director who later moved to Moscow and even got a Palme d'Or for one of his films (“The Cranes are flying”).
 The most interesting fact is that he had to move to Moscow because of his Documentary about Svanetia – the Svans did not quite like it and promised to murder him if their ways should ever cross again.